 Sanskritization is defined as a process by which a low Hindu caste or tribal or any other group changes its customs, rituals, ideology, and way of life in the direction of a higher frequently twice-born caste.
 Then subsequently, they claim higher status in the local caste hierarchy.

 Initially, Srinivas thought that only Brahmins get followed by lower caste so he gave the concept of Brahminization but later on, he found that Brahminization is not enough to explain social change as Brahminization is restricted to Vedic culture and not all Hindu traditions are related to Vedic.
 Then he replaced this term with Sanskritization.

 The lower caste practised the Sacrifice of the pig as their wedding ritual which they changed into cutting of nutmeg.
-They prefer Bride price but they started practising dowry which is used to be performed by Brahmins.
+They prefer Bride prices but they started practising dowry which used to be performed by Brahmins.
 This way lower caste claims for upper caste.
-To learn the concept of culture of different society go through this article- Cultures.
+To learn the concept of culture of different societies goes through this article- Cultures.

 - Brahmin model

 and it depends on the local population and which model they have to follow.
 It is mainly related to acquiring the ritual and sacred things of the dominant caste.